 The faculty is active in research.
-Current areas of research interest include astrophysics, computational physics, many-body theory, mathematical physics, quantum field theory, and statistical mechanics.
+Current areas of research interest include astrophysics, computational physics, condensed matter theory, many-body theory, mathematical physics, quantum field theory, and statistical mechanics.
 Students majoring in physics have an excellent opportunity to get involved in ongoing research projects.
-In the recent past students have appeared as co-authors on a number of scientific publications in research and teaching journals.
+In the recent past students have appeared as coauthors on a number of scientific publications in research and teaching journals.